Are you dreaming of a trip to Ireland? What type of active things will you do? I recommend a Wicklow National Park hiking trip.

 It’s possible to spot wildlife such as deer and various bird species on these hillwalks.
 Rambles, on the other hand, weave their way through the more secretive woodlands of the Glendalough valley.

-Finally, for the long-distance types, there is the Wicklow Way, a multi-day 127 kilometer hike (78.9 miles) beginning in the south of Dublin, passing through County Wicklow and ending in the village of Clonegal in County Carlow.
-The Wicklow Way is best suited to more experienced hikers, of course, while almost anyone can find a pleasingly challenging option among the trails in Wicklow National Park.
+The Wicklow Way is best suited to more experienced hikers.
+But almost anyone can find a pleasingly challenging option among the trails in Wicklow National Park.

 Whichever hike you choose—short or long, flat or steep, or rugged or smooth—you’ll certainly be treated to the beauty of Ireland’s natural landscape with its undulating patchwork of green hues.